-Besides the initial needs for artwork pricing and location, other added benefits emerge from organizing artwork effectively with an art inventory management software.
-By regularly updating an art inventory database, a working artist can run simple figures on artwork price differences year by year, recall which exhibitions featured which artworks, and link art inventory to automatically populate websites.
+Besides the initial needs for artwork pricing and location, other added benefits emerge from organizing artwork effectively with art inventory management software.
+By regularly updating an art inventory database, a working artist can run simple figures on artwork price differences year by year, recall which exhibitions featured which artworks, and link art inventory to populate websites automatically.
 The Joan Mitchell Foundation features, in their Create a Living Legacy guide, a list of the objectives which an art inventory management software satisfies.
-Chief among these is an artwork title, a number to distinguish the artwork from others in a series/body of work (inventory number), size, medium, year created, value, and image and exhibition history.
+Chief among these is an artwork title, a number to distinguish the artwork from others in a series/body of work (inventory number), size, medium, year created value, and image and exhibition history.

 Art Inventory 101: Knowing Your Artwork Count, Value, and Location

 First and foremost, locating an artwork quickly and efficiently is the main objective of an effective art inventory management system.
-While the bells and whistles of a database can vary – some run sophisticated reports, and include key sales functions – a database that’s unable to act as the primary means to identify art inventory will prove useless.
-For example, in an artwork’s inventory record, the work’s current location, and presumably its previous locations (working artist’s studio, on loan to museum show), should be immediately visible.
-This proves useful not only as inquiries come into the studio for specific artworks, but for special career milestones, such as the compilation of a catalogue raisonné.
+While the bells and whistles of a database can vary – some run sophisticated reports and include key sales functions – a database that’s unable to act as the primary means to identify art inventory will prove useless.
+For example, in an artwork’s inventory record, the work’s current location and presumably its previous locations (working artist’s studio, on loan to museum show), should be immediately visible.
+This proves useful not only as inquiries come into the studio for specific artworks but for special career milestones, such as the compilation of a catalog raisonné.

-So where to get started with an art inventory management system?
-ArtMoi, is a “studio” software designed to make artwork inventory a quick, painless and aesthetically pleasing process.
-You can enter a new artwork and see thumbnails of all works currently inventoried across different devices, due to the cloud-based software’s easy accessibility.
-The database has a minimal and clean interface, but allows room for fewer details to be entered in by individual records.
-However, the software provides a plug-in “portfolio website” tool at a reasonable rate that the working artist may find helpful to quickly publish their work for a virtual audience.
+So, where to get started with an art inventory management system?
+ArtMoi, is a “studio” software designed to make artwork inventory a quick, painless, and aesthetically pleasing process.
+You can enter a new artwork and see thumbnails of all works currently inventoried across different devices due to the cloud-based software’s easy accessibility.
+The database has a minimal and clean interface but allows room for fewer details to be entered in by individual records.
+However, the software provides a plug-in “portfolio website” tool at a reasonable rate that the working artist may find helpful to publish their work to a virtual audience quickly.

 The Price is Right: Pricing Your Work

-After knowing an artwork’s location, the value of a work is the second most important criteria recorded in an art inventory management system.
+After knowing an artwork’s location, the value of a work is the second most important criterion recorded in an art inventory management system.
 However, the static value of a single artwork isn’t the only factor that needs to be recorded through your art inventory software.
-Understanding how the value of certain artworks have evolved, and how an artist’s average pricing has grown over a period of time, can put a working artist’s career into context.
+Understanding how the value of certain artworks has evolved and how an artist’s average pricing has grown over a period of time can put a working artist’s career into context.
 Similarly, if a certain artwork was priced at $5,000 for an art fair, then sold to a collector for $4,500, this discrepancy should be recorded accurately in a database so that the artist understands the reason for the price adjustment.